 As a parent, you know that there is nothing more precious than spending time at home with your newborn.
 But eventually, no matter how much you treasure the experience, you’re going to want — and need — to get out of the house.
-And as any parent knows, getting around town with a baby or toddler in tow is no easy feat.
-A good stroller is a mom and dad’s best friend.
-But what makes for the best stroller for infants and toddlers?
-With so many different kinds of strollers, designed for different ages and needs, finding the best stroller for your infant or toddler can be a bit of a challenge.
+But that can be a whole thing, because babies aren’t exactly great at traveling.
+Just going down the block for coffee can be tough!
+That makes a good stroller is a mom and dad’s best friend.
+So, what makes for the best stroller for infants and toddlers?
+With so many different kinds of strollers, designed for different ages and needs, finding the best stroller for your infant or toddler can be almost as exhausting as traveling without one.

 So, what kind of stroller is right for you and your family?
 It all depends on what exactly you’re planning on using it for.
 A standard stroller is your classic, heavy duty squeals on wheels baby and toddler transportation system, able to handle busy city streets, broken suburban sidewalks, and even natural paths.
 They are strong, tough, grow with your child and often come with extra storage, so you can run errands and get things done without being weighed down by a diaper bag and all the other items you need for a day out with a little child.